 How AI Can Predict and Detect Stroke

-Given that neuroimaging techniques like Magnetic Resonance Imaging (MRI) or Computed Tomography (CT) scans are most often used to identify stroke, researchers have therefore created assistive AI tools that respond to or analyze these machines’ informatics and imaging outputs in particular.
+Given that neuroimaging techniques like Magnetic Resonance Imaging (MRI) or Computed Tomography (CT) scans are most often used to identify stroke, researchers have created assistive AI tools that respond to or analyze these machines’ informatics and imaging outputs in particular.
 From there, deeper retroactive analyses can be made into the neurological symptoms of studied stroke patients, offering greater clinical insight into the kinds of biomarkers that may correlate with the occurrence of stroke.
-In other cases, images from MRI or CT scans can be quickly assessed by an algorithm, signaling to a stroke specialist in-hospital (or remotely) in which patients require immediate care.
+In other cases, an algorithm can quickly assess images from MRI or CT scans, signaling to a stroke specialist in-hospital (or remotely).
+Patients require immediate care.

-Within this context, AI systems and their associated algorithms can be deployed either at the clinical research stage or at a physician’s point-of-care.
-In either circumstance, medical professionals are trying to detect the symptoms of a stroke prehospital, with the ultimate goal of being able to accurately predict who is most susceptible to stroke, and equipping them with technologies that can notify a physician for a potential stroke in their patients, long before it has the chance to occur.
+Within this context, AI systems and their associated algorithms can be deployed either at the clinical research stage or at a physician’s point of care.
+In either circumstance, medical professionals are trying to detect the symptoms of a stroke prehospital, with the ultimate goal of being able to predict who is most susceptible to stroke accurately and equipping them with technologies that can notify a physician of a potential stroke in their patients, long before it has the chance to occur.

-In support of these technologies, quite a few clinical studies have been conducted which further affirm the potential success of both research and bed-side stroke response systems.
-For example, a related study by Gupta et al. notes, “Artificial Intelligence offers technology solutions with high precision and accuracy for the diagnosis of stroke, it’s severity as well as prediction of functional outcomes”, with a similar study endorsing the same, saying: “AI techniques in stroke imaging could markedly change…stroke diagnosis and management in the future…. machine-based diagnosis would be particularly helpful for medical staff who are not accustomed to stroke imaging.”
+In support of these technologies, quite a few clinical studies have been conducted, which further affirm the potential success of both research and bedside stroke response systems.
+For example, a related study by Gupta et al. notes, “Artificial Intelligence offers technology solutions with high precision and accuracy for the diagnosis of stroke, its severity as well as prediction of functional outcomes,” with a similar study endorsing the same, saying: “AI techniques in stroke imaging could markedly change…stroke diagnosis and management in the future… machine-based diagnosis would be beneficial for medical staff who are not accustomed to stroke imaging.”

 A real-world example of how AI can predict and detect stroke